bryan-gagne-plante/Chocolatine/docs/install/installation/docker_compose_install.md

 That's it!
 If you need more detailed information on configuring your compose file, see my notes below.

 ## Updating LibreChat

-As of v0.7.0+, Docker installations transitioned from building images locally to using prebuilt images [hosted on Github Container registry](https://github.com/danny-avila?tab=packages&repo_name=LibreChat).

-You can still build the image locally, as shown in the commented commands below.
-More info on building the image locally in the [Docker Compose Override Section](../configuration/docker_override.md).

-The following commands will fetch the latest LibreChat project changes, including any necessary changes to the docker compose files, as well as the latest prebuilt images.
+The following commands will fetch the latest code of LibreChat and build a new docker image.

 ```bash
 # Stop the running container(s)